Cacti/documentation/Reports-Admin.md

 - **To Email Address(es)** - A comma delimited list of Email addresses that should receive the Report.
 - **BCC Address(es)** - An anonymized list of Email recipients
 - **Image attach type** - This defines how the Cacti Graph images get attached to the  Email.
 Maybe are for legacy purposes.
 Most users will use Inline PNG or Inline JPG.

 Once you save a new **Report** additional Tabs will show up.
 Those tabs are:

 - **Items** - The Graph's, Tree's, Text, Horizontal Rules, and Device's to place on the Report.
 - **Preview** - See a Preview of your Report
 - **Events** - Approximate Future Event Days for your Report to be sent.
 This helps interpret the idiosyncrasies of the scheduler design.

 ---
-<copy>Copyright (c) 2004-2023 The Cacti Group</copy>
+Copyright (c) 2004-2023 The Cacti Group